-The American Rescue Plan Act recently made unprecedented investments into education, allocating federal dollars to build statewide capacity and provide students with device and broadband access on- and off-campus.
+The American Rescue Plan Act has recently made unprecedented investments into education, allocating federal dollars to build statewide capacity and provide students with devices and broadband access on- and off-campus.
 More than ever, there is the potential to ensure students are involved in active and engaging learning experiences transformed through technology, state policy and funding.
 In the upcoming post-pandemic era for learning, how can we ensure that states leverage newly invested digital tools to reinforce student competencies for lifelong success?

 A topic of growing interest, some states are considering and investing in opportunities to sustain digital citizenship, defined in the ISTE Standards as the ability for students to “recognize the rights, responsibilities, and opportunities of living, learning and working in an interconnected digital world.”
 The Education Commission of the States finds that the majority of all states have introduced policies, via legislation or regulation, to promote digital citizenship.
 However, few have taken steps to codify digital citizenship in practice.

 Three reflections from the past year show why states must not lose momentum: